BNasmith/PTForsyth/PTFWorkofChrist.md

 to such heroisms.
 You felt, If I am capable of thrilling to such things, I cannot be such a bad sort.
 But when you felt the meaning of
-Christ's death for you, did you ever pat your- self on the back?
+Christ's death for you, did you ever pat yourself on the back?
 The nearer the Cross came to you, the deeper it entered into you, were you the more disposed to admire yourself?
-There is no harm in your feeling pleased with yourself because you were able to thrill to these human heroisms; but if the impression Christ makes upon you is to leave you more satisfied with yourself, more proud of yourself for being able
+There is no harm in your feeling pleased with yourself because you were able to thrill to these human heroisms; but if the impression Christ makes upon you is to leave you more satisfied with yourself, more proud of yourself for being able [23]{.pagenum}

-GOD'S SACRIFICE AND MAN'S 23

 to respond, He has to get a great deal nearer to you yet.
-You need to be I will use a Scottish phrase which old ministers used to apply to a young minister when he had preached a
+You need to be---I will use a Scottish phrase which old ministers used to apply to a young minister when he had preached a
-" thoughtful and interesting discourse " you need to be well shaken over the mouth of the pit.
+"thoughtful and interesting discourse"---you need to be well shaken over the mouth of the pit.
 The great deep classic cases of Christian experience bear testimony to that.
 Christ and